 What are we learning?

-Stormwater Action Monitoring (SAM) completed one source identification study during the 2013-2018 permit cycle and three more projects are under contract development.
-SAM source identification projects results can be used across jurisdictions.
+Stormwater Action Monitoring (SAM) contracted three source identification (ID) projects during the 2013-2019 permit term.
+SAM source ID projects can occur at site or regional scales and the results can be used across jurisdictions.

-Municipal government staff are asked to attend one of these two workshops to provide feedback on their IDDE programs and field methods to benefit a SAM project to update the 2013 Illicit Connection and Illicit Discharge (IC/ID) Field Screening and Source Tracing Manual
+As part of a SAM project to update the 2013 Illicit Connection and Illicit Discharge (IC/ID) Field Screening and Source Tracing Manual

 Completed SAM source identification studies

 The following projects are now underway.
 The third project is approved by SWG and needs a study lead.

 What is the process for new projects?

 The Stormwater Work Group (SWG) is wrapping up a year-long stakeholder process to select the SAM study topics for the next permit term.
 The SWG's caucuses and technical subgroups met to discuss and further narrow the list of topics developed at the February 2019 SAM priorities workshop.
 The SWG will recommend a final list of study topics at their June 5, 2019 meeting.
 A third solicitation process will begin in fall 2019 using topics recommended by the SWG in June 2019.
 New projects might begin as soon as fall 2020.